Metrolinx signs $528-million deal with Bombardier rival in ‘creative’ solution

 Metrolinx was again caught by surprise when the judge granted Bombardier the injunction, preventing the agency from unilaterally cancelling the contract.

 The agency had hired Chris Paliare, a top civil litigator, to argue their case and insiders said they had expected to win in court.
-Blind-sided by the loss, Metrolinx officials did not answer media questions the day of the ruling – which happened to come early in the tenure of an interim and media-shy new CEO – and hours later issued a bland statement that promised further action.
+Blindsided by the loss, Metrolinx officials did not answer media questions the day of the ruling – which happened to come early in the tenure of an interim and media-shy new CEO – and hours later issued a bland statement that promised further action.

 The court loss means that Bombardier and Metrolinx have to go through a formal dispute resolution process, which could take eight to 12 months and has an uncertain outcome.
-In court, counsel for Metrolinx argued that doing so would take so long that it would prevent the agency going elsewhere, and still opening the Crosstown on time, even if they prevailed in the dispute resolution process.
+In court, counsel for Metrolinx argued that doing so would take so long that it would prevent the agency going elsewhere and still opening the Crosstown on time, even if they prevailed in the dispute resolution process.

 Since losing the court case, the agency and its provincial government masters decided to cover their bases by pre-emptively bringing in another company.

-Signing with Alstom allows them to pursue both the dispute resolution process and still have a supplier to produce vehicles, no matter how this process plays out.Report Typo/Error
+Signing with Alstom allows them to pursue both the dispute-resolution process and still have a supplier to produce vehicles, no matter how the process plays out.Report Typo/Error

 Follow @moore_oliveron Twitter: